ryo121w/clic/README.md

 ## Edit
 ### StoreEdit
+You can edit or delete the information you have registered for your store at any time from the Edit Store of Operation.
+Please feel free to operate the system.
 <!--運営店舗編集-->
 <div align="center">
    <img src="https://github.com/ryo121w/clic/blob/master/public/img/%E9%81%8B%E5%96%B6%E5%BA%97%E8%88%97%E7%B7%A8%E9%9B%86_AdobeExpress.gif?raw=true" width="450px">
 </div>

 ### RevieEdit
+A major feature of this app is the ability to rate Only reviews that you have submitted can be erased and edited.
+If you want to edit a review, you can do so by clicking on the title of your review.
 <!--評価編集-->
 <div align="center">
    <img src="https://github.com/ryo121w/clic/blob/master/public/img/%E8%A9%95%E4%BE%A1%E3%81%AE%E7%B7%A8%E9%9B%86_AdobeExpress.gif?raw=true" width="450px">
 </div>

+# Finally
+This application is for many people to enjoy fashion.
+We have created this app in the belief that you can enjoy fashion more by going to new stores as well as the stores you usually go to when you shop.
+So, let's all go out with this app. !!!!
+(Please don't give us a malicious rating)